-With a warm February behind us, I had begun to rebrand Christina Skis into an adventure and photography blog.
-Sunny and 65 meant no snow and mud skiing in the mountains of Southwestern PA (March is a different story).
-But, I will travel first and foremost, and with warm temps and no snow, I made my way back for another Arizona adventure.
+With February behind us, sunny and 65 meant no snow and mud skiing in the mountains of Southwestern PA.
+With warm temps and no snow, I made my way back for another Arizona adventure.
 And I must say, Christina Skis absolutely LOVES Arizona.

 Friday – Check Into Home Base: Sedona

-The last time I was in Sedona, I arrived via I-17 to 179, the Red Rock Scenic Byway, I believe, and completely fell in love.
+The last time I was in Sedona, I arrived via I-17 to 179, the Red Rock Scenic Byway, and completely fell in love.
 The views were incredible, the pull-offs and trails were abundant, and I was hooked.
-This time, I drove in via 89A out of inexperience, straight into Uptown Sedona.
-It wasn’t as jaw-dropping but as always, beautiful.
-Go in via 179 in the afternoon and be prepared to have your breath taken away.
+To change it up this time, I drove in via 89A, straight into Uptown Sedona.
+This route does not showcase the jaw-dropping surroundings but as always, Sedona is beautiful.
+If you’re coming from the south, I recommend a drive in via 179 in the afternoon and be prepared to have your breath taken away.
 Check out this map for a better viewing of what I mean: Vortex Map of Sedona

-Speaking of “vortexes,” Sedona is a vibrant holistic town, with people who believe in vortexes and the spiritual energy of the earth.
-You will too, once you get there.
+Speaking of “vortexes,” Sedona is a vibrant holistic town, with people who believe in the spiritual energy of the earth, and that this place holds rare points where this is focused.
+You will believe it too, once you get there.

-Saturday – Drive to an AZ Adventure Destination: Page
+Saturday – Drive to Your Adventure Destination: Page, AZ

-The Instagrammers trifecta: I drove 3 hours to see Antelope Canyon, Horseshoe Bend and Lake Powell.
-I honestly regret taking more time off to drive further north into Utah’s National Parks.
-Two more hours, and I would have been there.
+It’s the Instagrammer’s trifecta: I drove 3 hours to see Antelope Canyon, Horseshoe Bend and Lake Powell.
+I honestly regret taking more time off to drive further north into Utah’s National Parks, so please make note to not pass that up.
+Two more hours on the road, and I would have been there.

 I took a tour of Upper Antelope Canyon at 11:30 am.
-There are about 5 tour companies and they all come out to about $60 and we are all in there together.
+There are about 5 tour companies and they are all priced at about $60.
 The guide was great, gave the group tips for taking images on our cellphones, showed me some camera settings and even took pictures of us.
-But even in the very beginning of their busy season, the place was pretty crowded with tourists and it felt like a frenzy – like, walk in, take all the pictures you can and don’t stop snapping.
-This isn’t the tours’ fault, it’s the tourist’s fault.
-I don’t even want to know what peak looks like.
-I had a second tour of the lower canyon scheduled for 2:30 pm, but given my bad planning thinking Page was only 2 hours away, I had to miss out on that one.
-The lower was recommended to me as it’s less crowded and cheaper, about $25.
-Photography tours are an option if you want the best times and longer time in the canyon.
-I doubt there’d be any less people.
+During the right season the sunlight will burst through the cracks of the canyon displaying brilliant colors and interesting focal points.
+But even in the very beginning of the busy season, the place was crowded with tourists and it felt like a frenzy – walk in, take all the pictures you can and don’t stop snapping.
+The lower canyon was recommended to me as it’s less crowded and cheaper, about $25.
+Photography tours are also an option if you want the best times and a longer stay in the canyon.

 I met a friendly solo tour-goer who recommended I take the quick drive to Lake Powell, about five minutes up the road.
 This lake in the middle of the desert is definitely a sight to see.
 Think, “if Mars had a lake.”
-Boat tours are available up the lake to Rainbow Bridge, which is a National Monument and one of the highest natural bridges in the US.
-Next time.
+Boat tours are available on the lake to Rainbow Bridge, which is a National Monument and one of the highest natural bridges in the US.
+Noted for next time.

 There’s also a waterfall near here, Grand Falls, with written directions on Trip Advisor.
-During recent rain, the dust gets pushed through and the falls are actually brown.
-But being by myself and on Navajo land, I didn’t know what to expect so I did not go.
-Next time, with a buddy.
+During recent rain, the dust gets pushed through and the falls actually flow brown.
+But being a solo traveler and on native land, I didn’t know what to expect so I did not go.

 Afterward, I parked at Horseshoe Bend and took the short trail to the canyon.
-It was pretty crowded with tourists and photographers, but I managed to army crawl my way to the edge for some beautiful views.
-I learned this at the Grand Canyon, but I’m totally afraid of heights… or maybe just standing at the edge of a cliff (hence the army crawl).
+It was pretty crowded with tourists and photographers, but I managed to army crawl my way to the edge for some absolutely beautiful views.
+I learned this at the Grand Canyon – I’m totally afraid of heights… or maybe just standing at the edge of a cliff (hence the army crawl).
 Worth it.

-I hit the road around 4 pm, determined to get back to Sedona before sunset to try and get some real shots with my camera, even though I was asking for a lot on that one.
+I hit the road around 4 pm, determined to get back to Sedona before sunset to try and get some real shots with my camera, even though I was asking for a lot with it being February and trying to beat home to sunset.
 Unfortunately the drive back wasn’t as fast as the drive there, but I did manage to take a look at the Chapel of the Holy Cross by Frank Lloyd Wright before the sun went down, so I will chalk that one up as a win.

 Sunday – Bright and Early Goodbye: Phoenix